LeonardoLucasdaSilva/climate_ml/README.md

 You need to install the requirements through `pip install -r requirements.txt`
 <br>
-For some of the automatic downloads and preparation (timeseries for example) a file called `inmet_pos.csv` containing containing the positional data from the inmet stations is needed (row format: name_of_station, latitude, longitude)
+For some of the automatic downloads and preparation (timeseries for example) a file called `inmet_pos.csv` containing the positional data from the inmet stations is needed (row format: name_of_station, latitude, longitude)

 ## Folders and data

-By default you need to setup a ERA5 key to be able to download the data from the ERA5 API.
+By default, you need to set up a ERA5 key to be able to download the data from the ERA5 API.
 With that done, you can run the project.
-Then, it will automatically setup the folders for the local data usage.
+Then, it will automatically set up the folders for the local data usage.

 ### Raw